-Method Used to Share Variables Between Data Sets
+Method Used to Share Variables between Data Sets

 Sharing variables between data sets involves using an equation with a second independent (x) variable, which is defined in such a way that that this value acts as a switch to decide which parameters apply to the data value.
-For the simple example described above, the independent variables are x and dataset; parameters a1 and a2 are the two intercepts, and x is the common slope.
-The equation is then defined as
+For the simple example described above, the independent variables are x and dataset; parameters a1 and a2 are the two intercepts, and b is the common slope.
+The equation is then defined as y = a2 + bx '''